8nhuman8/nebular-automata/README.md

                         certain percentage.
   -fi, --fade-in        The original color is white.
 The color of each new
                         generation will fade into the specified color.
+  -q, --quadratic       Each square will be surrounded not only on each side,
+                        but also on each corner.
+  -o, --opaque          All colors will be opaque.

 System options:
   -s, --save            The generated image will be saved in the root if no